viktor-silakov/gherkin-extension/README.md

-# Cucumber Full Language Support
+# Cucumber Full Language Support (Enhanced Fork)
 VSCode Cucumber (Gherkin) Language Support + Format + Steps/PageObjects Autocomplete

+> **⚠️ This is a fork of the original [VSCucumberAutoComplete](https://github.com/alexkrechik/VSCucumberAutoComplete) project with additional enhancements and bug fixes.**
+>
+> For detailed information about all enhancements and modifications, see [ENHANCEMENTS.md](./ENHANCEMENTS.md).

 ## This extension adds rich language support for the Cucumber (Gherkin) language to VS Code, including:
 * Syntax highlight